-If you're planning to bring alcohol, tobacco or souvenirs into the UK, the following traveller information can familiarise you with the British customs laws.
+If you're planning to bring alcohol, tobacco or souvenirs into the UK, it is important to be fully aware of the British customs laws.

 Travelling from Europe

-If you are travelling to the UK from the EU, you can bring an unlimited amount of most goods for your own use without paying tax or duty.
-Check the HMRC web page on customs allowances from the EU before you travel, as some rules do apply to tax-free goods.
+If you are travelling to the UK from the EU, take a look at the HMRC information on customs allowances from the EU before you travel.

 Travelling from outside the EU

-If you're coming to London from outside the UK, check our UK visa regulations page.
+If you're coming to London from outside the UK, find out everything you need to know about UK visas.